 Ongoing Safety Efforts

-Emerging threats to the blood supply and other potential risks mean FDA’s Blood Safety Team never stops looking for ways to ensure and preserve the safety of blood and blood products.
+Emerging threats to the blood supply and other potential risks mean FDA never stops looking for ways to ensure and preserve the safety of blood and blood products.

 FDA scientists are working to develop sensitive donor screening tests to detect emerging diseases and potential bioterrorism agents in blood donations.
 They are also working to improve blood donor screening tests to detect variant strains of HIV, West Nile virus and hepatitis viruses.
-In addition, FDA’s Office of Blood Research and Review addresses donor deferral issues and updates eligibility requirements when appropriate.
+In addition, FDA’s Office of Blood Research and Review addresses and updates eligibility requirements and recommendations when appropriate.

-Also, FDA is a member of the AABB Interorganizational Task Force on Domestic Disasters and Acts of Terrorism that includes other blood organizations, government agencies, and device manufacturers.
+Also, FDA is a member of the AABB Interorganizational Task Force on Domestic Disasters and Acts of Terrorism that includes representatives from blood organizations, other government agencies, and device manufacturers.
 As such, it works with others to help assure that blood facilities maintain adequate blood inventories at all times in case of a disaster.

 The Process of Donating Blood